novoda/spikes/BuildPropertiesPlugin/README.md

 A default setup with an embedded repo (pointing to `.gradle/repo`) is provided, just run the following command from the root of the project:
 ```
-./gradlew -Plocal uploadArchives
+./gradlew deployLocal
 ```

 The sample app is not part of the main project to work around the fact the plugin might be not deployed yet either locally or remotely.
 To give it a go you need to **change your working directory to `sample/`**, and build from there.
-The same `-Plocal` flag is supported by the sample app to use the embedded local repo to retrieve the plugin:
+The sample app by default will use the embedded local repo to retrieve the plugin:
 ```
-./gradlew -Plocal assemble
+./gradlew assemble
 ```

 ## How To Use

 #### 1.Maven coordinates
 The plugin **is not deployed on any public maven repo at the moment**, therefore you have the only choice of using it in the sample app via the embedded local repo.
-The setup for this scenario is already in place, so you just need to specify the `-Plocal` flag at build time as explained above (Fear not, Bintray deploy is coming soon).
+The setup for this scenario is already in place (Fear not, Bintray deploy is coming soon).

 #### 2. Apply plugin
 The plugin needs to be applied to your Android module after the Android gradle plugin.
 In your `build.gradle` you should put